FineResearch/finepanel.net/README.md

 5. Execute migrations: `docker-compose run app bundle exec rails db:create`.

+## Developing

+Before doing a deploy to staging, be sure to test on production environment locally.

+Docker gets the correct environment trough the `docker-compose.yml` symlink.
+Have the local environment just like production:

+1. Remove the local symlink: `rm docker-compose.yml`
+2. Create the symlink again but with the docker-compose from production:
+`ln -s docker-compose.prod.override.yml docker-compose.override.yml`

+Remember the poduction env doesn't have any volumes mounted, so there is no auto reload or things like that.
+The image is builded with everithing the application needs.
+If there is any code change then you will have to rebuild the image and start again the cointainer.

 ## Deploy

 1. SSH to the server forwarding the agent to the user `mooveit`: `ssh -A mooveit@staging.finepanel.net`.

  *Ask on slack to include your public key to the `mooveit` user.*

 2. Inside `~/finepanel` do a pull from the github repo.